|

 soldiers and those reporting about them in 1915 and 1916 generally wrote the

-soon made into into the upper- and lower-case "Anzac".
-(See
+into the upper- and lower-case "Anzac".
+In

-the upper-case "ANZAC" as the original acronym, the word "Anzac" with only
+"A.&N.Z.A.C." led to the upper-case "ANZAC" becoming the original acronym,

-an upper-case "A" was what was actually used for people (ie, the
+the word "Anzac" with only an upper-case "A" was what was actually used for

-Anzacs, an Anzac) and
+an Anzac) at

 Gallipoli at that time.